cylc/cylc-admin/docs/proposal-multi-user-approach.md

 ### Mutations

-If running with the read/admin configuration, initial assignments will be needed, for the case when users set e.g. when users assign: `READ`, `ADMIN`
+If running with the read/admin configuration, initial assignments will be needed, for the case when users set e.g. `READ`, `CONTROL`

 Some of the below are not currently available to users but including them here for consideration.
 This is also a fairly substantial list, which makes the case for read and admin pre-set access groups which would be easier for users and sites to configure, rather than defining a long list of mutations per user/group.